gratefulbread/sonic_fiber/README.md

 ```

 The city of San Francisco provides street and intersection data at data.sfgov.org.
-I used their List of Streets and Intersections (https://data.sfgov.org/Geographic-Locations-and-Boundaries/List-of-Streets-and-Intersections/pu5n-qu5c) and Basemap Street Centerlines (https://data.sfgov.org/Geographic-Locations-and-Boundaries/San-Francisco-Basemap-Street-Centerlines/7hfy-8sz8) datasets.
+I used their [List of Streets and Intersections](https://data.sfgov.org/Geographic-Locations-and-Boundaries/List-of-Streets-and-Intersections/pu5n-qu5c) and [Basemap Street Centerlines](https://data.sfgov.org/Geographic-Locations-and-Boundaries/San-Francisco-Basemap-Street-Centerlines/7hfy-8sz8) datasets.
-The List of Streets contains every intersection of every street in the City by name as printed in the permits while the Basemap contains street gemoetry by "CNN" which is referenced in the List of Streets.
+The List of Streets contains every intersection of every street in the City by name as printed in the permits while the Basemap contains street geometry by "CNN" which is referenced in the List of Streets.
 Exporting both sets as CSVs, I imported them and our permit CSV into an sqlite database:
 ```bash
 echo "